Pneumatics

 }

 Now that we have a solenoid, let's make some methods to go with it so we can call it in a command.
 We are going to need kForward and kReverse values.
-They just are values that tell the solenoid what exactly it should do with a given method.
+These values tell the solenoid to activate a certain method.

 import edu.wpi.first.wpilibj.DoubleSolenoid;